HildaM/NanoGPT-Learning/README.md

 # NanoGPT Learning

-This the learning code for video "[Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY)" and the resitory [NanoGPT](https://github.com/karpathy/nanoGPT)
+This the learning code for video "[Let's build GPT: from scratch, in code, spelled out.](https://www.youtube.com/watch?v=kCc8FmEb1nY)"

+If you want to look deeper into LLM, look up this resitory [NanoGPT](https://github.com/karpathy/nanoGPT)